Anti-Trump Protester Sets Himself On Fire Outside Trump International Hotel In Washington D.C. [Video]

 — Shomari Stone (@shomaristone) January 18, 2017

 Witnesses said that the man set himself on fire using a lighter and accelerant.
 The resulting blaze spread over his clothes and back rapidly, witnesses said.
 It was not immediately clear why he set himself on fire.
-But as the flames spread over his body, he yelled “Trump” several times and lay down in the street, according to witnesses.
+However, as the flames spread over his body, he yelled “Trump” several times and lay down in the street, according to witnesses.

 “He set himself on fire and as flames ran up his back he yelled Trump several times then lay down in the street.”